Vegan Dips, Salad Dressings, and Sauces

 Vegan Hot Spinach Cheese Dip

-Usually traditionally prepared, this has been revamped to create one of the best vegan dips!
+Usually traditionally prepared, this dip has been revamped!

 • 2 (10-ounce) packages frozen spinach, thawed and chopped